briatte/srqm/README.md

 ### 1. Course material

 Move the whole `SRQM` folder to a stable and easily accessible location on your hard drive.
-Keep the names of the folders that lead to it intact throughout the course.
+Keep the names of that folder and the folders that lead to it intact throughout the course.

-If you later move the `SRQM` folder by changing its name or the names of the folders that lead to it on your hard drive, you will have to update your installation.
+If you later move the `SRQM` folder by changing its name or the names of the folders that lead to it on your hard drive, you will have to run the next installation steps again.

 ### 2. Application folder